mrezwanulbari/MITRE-ATT-CK-Threat-Defense-Framework/CODE_OF_CONDUCT.md

 # Code of Conduct

 All contributors must:

-- Be respectful
+- Be respectful and professional
-- Avoid offensive language
+- Avoid offensive or discriminatory language
 - Focus on constructive technical collaboration

 Violations may result in removal of contributions.